aturner-epcc/uknss-benchmark-ior_mdtest/README.QoS.N10.md

 1. Run the base test with a sufficient compute nodes to achieve maximum result on the filesystem or subset of the filesystem.
 2. For job counts of _n_ = 1, 2, 3, 4, and 5,
     - Set the QOS for each job to 20% of the maximum result measured in step 1.
-    - Run _n_ independent identical  jobs, all performing the base test simulteneously
+    - Run _n_ independent  jobs simultaneously, each performing the base test.
     - Record the output for each job.
-    - Remove the QoS setting
+    - Remove the QoS setting.
     - ( A total of 1 + 2 + 3  + 4 + 5 = 15 jobs is needed to complete step 2.)